meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 meshStack uses [AWS Organizations](https://aws.amazon.com/organizations/) to provision and manage AWS Accounts for [meshProjects](./meshcloud.project.md).
 To use AWS with a meshStack deployment, operators will need an AWS "root" account acting as the parent of all accounts managed by meshStack.
 The complete account setup contains three dedicated accounts:

 * meshcloud Account - Here lives the `meshfed-service` user.
-* Org Root Account - All accounts created by meshstack are living "under" this account and its Organization Units. `meshfed-service` needs to assume a role in this account.
+* Org Root Account - All accounts created by meshStack are living "under" this account and its Organization Units. `meshfed-service` needs to assume a role in this account.
 * Automation Account - This account is usually used to host certain CloudFormation templates, provide an Account Vending Machine and is needed to properly setup Landing Zones.